-The mistranslated Chinese character - 很 hěn
+The mistranslated Chinese character - 很 (hěn)

-Commonly used adverbs which indicate a small degree
+To indicate a small degree

-Commonly used adverbs which indicate a great degree
+To indicate a great degree

-Degree-indicating adverbs which indicate various stages of the development of the same thing, or when comparing two things, indicate a step further from the norms.
+Different from the above three categories of degree indicators, there is the fourth category that indicates various stages of the development of the same thing, or when comparing two things, indicate a step further from the norms.

 Practice makes Perfect

-© 2019 MSL Master, Hong Kong.
+© 2022 MSL Master.
 All Rights Reserved